TheArctesian/shading-test-using-opengl/readme.md

 should run on local host 3000 or som

-Also using vim for the first time to write the readme, but not brave enough to port it to vs code
+Also using vim for the first time to write the readme, but not brave enough to port it to vscode

+Vim is easy